 • Keep it fun.

 TUESDAY.
-RIDE IS OVER THE FOR THE SEASON.
-Orr Rd is an informal bike training race in Charlotte, NC.
-The criterium style race is open to all road cyclists.
-Starts the first Tuesday after Daylights Savings begins.
-Ends approximately late September or early October.
-Held weekly on Tuesdays in the Northeast area of Charlotte, NC at the corner of General Commerce Drive & Industrial Center Circle.
-Racing starts approx ~ 6:15pm and runs between 45min – 1hr.
+Orr Rd is a member’s only informal bike training ride in Charlotte, NC.
+The criterium style training event is open only to members.
+Held weekly on Tuesdays Active Mid-March through Mid-September at the corner of General Commerce Drive & Industrial Center Circle.
 Speeds average 27+ mph.

-THURSDAY.
-RIDE IS OVER THE FOR THE SEASON #36SR Thursday Ride.
+THURSDAY. #36SR Thursday Ride.
 615p.
 27 mi +/- from the corner of 36th & Yadkin.
 This is a no drop ride, but we ask that you be able to maintain a minimum pace of 16mph.
+Active March 12th through September.

 SATURDAY.
 Winter Bike League runs mid November ’til early Spring.
-Finished for the season.
-Will resume in 2017.
+Call Uptown Cycles for details.